 "Tackle to tackle on both sides of the ball, I don't want to say they're as good as anybody, but they can compete with anybody," Bokamper said.

 And we're not even going to factor in the Wildcat, an entertaining offense that often overshadows what's going on in Miami.

 Football operations boss Bill Parcells, first-year general manager Jeff Ireland and rookie head coach Tony Sparano have changed the culture dramatically.
-The Dolphins
+T

 Brown calls the Dolphins the most dangerous team in the NFL, though he isn't quite sold on them for this year's AFC East race.

 "It's five games into the season," Brown said.
 "It's going to get tougher.
 I don't think they're going to hold up in the long haul.

 "Most teams that have new administrations, they start to wear down as the season goes on.
 Guys come in with a hard-line attitude and work the guys hard to develop an attitude or prove a point.
 That wears a team down.
 The only exception has been Jon Gruden in Tamp Bay, but he took over Tony Dungy's team, which was good to begin with.